UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 The Program
 -----------

-See: :ref:`exercise_mailroom` to remind yourself what the program needs to do.
+See: :ref:`exercise_mailroom_part1` to remind yourself what the program needs to do.

 Suggestions